geard8/team-PiedPiper-agiledb-doe21/README.md

 ## Purpose

 The database is going to be used by an app which has two main functions - a socal media part where users can connect to others directly via private messaging or through user-generated groups or post that all can read.
-The other part of the app is a webbshop where users can buy products.
+The other part of the app is a webshop where users can buy products.

 ## piedpiper